Regions

 Wine styles found here:

-- Dry or off-dry whites - aromatic, crisp, floral
+- Dry or off-dry whites - aromatic, floral, and refreshing

-- Rosés / light reds - fresh red fruit, easy drinking
+- Rosés and light reds - bright red fruit, low tannin, easy-drinking character

-- Skin-contact / amber whites (in small quantities)
+- Skin-contact / amber whites - made in small quantities, with gentle maceration

 PDOs & appellations